 Users looking for a zero maintenance, ready-to-go solution are encouraged to head-over to the Docker Hub, which provides a free-to-use, hosted Registry, plus additional features (organization accounts, automated builds, and more).

 The Registry is compatible with Docker engine version 1.6.0 or higher.
-If you really need to work with older Docker versions, you should look into the old python registry.

 Start your registry